 Creating affordable homeownership opportunities.
-Although affordable homeownership opportunities are particularly out of reach in Arlington, most state and federal homeownership programs reduce mortgage costs or help with down payments, which can help low- or moderate-income buyers afford less expensive homes, but which are likely to be insufficient to put Arlington's high homeownership prices within reach.
-There is one state funding program which provides substantial subsidy to construct new homes that is accessible to moderate- and middle-income purchasers, but only communities of color such as Boston and the Gateway Cities are eligible to participate.
+Although affordable homeownership opportunities are particularly out of reach in Arlington, most state and federal homeownership programs reduce mortgage costs or help with down payments, which can help low- or moderate-income buyers afford less expensive homes, but which are likely to be insufficient to put Arlington's high homeownership prices within reach.23 There is one state funding program which provides substantial subsidy to construct new homes that is accessible to moderate- and middle-income purchasers,24 but only communities of color such as Boston and the Gateway Cities are eligible to participate.
 Arlington could decide to provide similar homeownership subsidy in our community without leveraging state or federal funds, but the per unit subsidy amount needed would be quite high, since single family home and condominium prices in Arlington are so high, and we could exhaust our available resources creating just a handful of units.
-As a result, private market subsidies through the comprehensive permit or IZ programs appear to represent Arlington's best opportunity to create homeownership opportunities for moderate-income households.
+As a result, private market subsidies through the comprehensive permit or Inclusionary Zoning programs - where the profit from market rate home sales cross-subsidizes affordable ownership opportunities - appear to represent Arlington's best opportunity to create homeownership opportunities for moderate-income households.